openscm/openscm/docs/parameters.rst

 do not expect them to all be able to do everything.
 However, to be included in OpenSCM they should make sure their parameters fit into these standard parameters as far as possible to ensure models can be interchanged easily.
-Of course, also model-specific parameters are possible (see also :ref:`writing-adapters`).
+Of course, model-specific parameters are also able to be used (see also :ref:`writing-adapters`).

 Conventions